freon4dsl/Freon-documentation/docu-content/020_Tutorial/070_In_Need_of_Scoping/+page.md

 That's it.
 Easy, peasy!
 You don't believe it?
 Just try it out for yourselves, and you will see that in the score only the questions from that page can be used.

 In the following lessons we will learn a few more things about scoping.
-But first we are going to define the last model unit, the _Test_ unit.
+But first we need to define the last model unit, the _Test_ unit.

 <PrevNextSection {prevLink} {nextLink} />